 2. Second Dimension

-The Information States, or the States of Data, is the next dimension.
+The information states, or the states of data, are the next dimension.
 Cybersecurity cubes address the problem of data protection in three possible states.
-These are the possible states of data:
+These are the possible states of the data:

 a.
 Storage (Stored Data)